gvwilson/thirdbit/src/fiction/iffy/index.md

 "What's so special 'bout today?" she grumbled.

 Aunt Naggie smiled without looking up from her cooking.
-"Any time I cook for just th' two of us is special," she said, knocking bits of onion off her spatula into the frying pan.
+"Any time I cook for just the two of us is special," she said, knocking bits of onion off her spatula into the frying pan.
 "But best we don't mention that to Jack, aright?"